Science Toys & Other Neat Things

 Glo Germ Powder

-MISC.63 3 grams Glow Germ Powder $5.00 vial
+MISC.63 Glo-Germ Powder, 3 grams $6.00 per vial

 Visit our showroom in northwest Calgary.
-Come and see what’s new.
+Come and see what\'s new.
 We get new and interesting items from time to time, and we also have surplus items in our showroom that are not on this site.
 Please call 403-547-4422 for a viewing appointment.

 Google